Technology for Human-centered Collaboration & Creativity

 Two practices of digital technology are intelligence amplification (IA), which makes humans wiser or more creative, and artificial intelligence (AI), which realizes automation with computing machines.
 We use the IA approach through design studies on information technology systems for a group’s creative problem-solving process over the Internet.
 To support humans, we utilize knowledge of humans from social sciences, psychology, management, and creativity research.
 In addition, you can use both IA and AI approaches toward human–machine symbiosis in the digital age.

-Our research methodology is to design/implement information systems, and then evaluate their effects on individual or group behaviors.
+Our research methodology is to design/implement information systems and then evaluate their effects on individual or group behaviors.
 Another research methodology is to design a collaborative work and evaluate it using existing IT systems.
+The methodology includes digital technologies and spaces such as artificial intelligence (AI), machine learning, and VR.

 We have three concepts of our laboratory’s research and are open to new concepts.